gchq/sleeper/docs/developer-guide.md

 ## Standalone deployment

-See the [deployment guide](deployment-guide.md) for notes on how to deploy Sleeper.
+See the [deployment guide](deployment-guide.md) for notes on how to deploy Sleeper, and the [system test guide](development/system-tests.md) to deploy instances specifically set up for development.

 ## Release Process